The DevOps engineer's handbook The DevOps engineer's handbook

 Deployment frequency measures how often you deploy to Production or to end users.
 You can measure this with your deployment automation tool, which sees the deployment rate to Production.

-• Low - between once per month and once every 6 months
+• Low - between once a week and once a month

-• Medium - between once per week and once per month
+• Medium - between once a week and once a month

-• High - on-demand (many deploys per day)
+• Elite - on-demand (many deploys per day)

 If you have manual tasks in your deployment pipeline, people will try to reduce how often they perform them.
 This affects deployment frequency, increases batch size, and makes the manual task a bigger effort.
 Reducing deployment frequency makes batches larger, which makes deployments even more difficult.
 This trends towards larger batches deployed less often and feedback that comes far too late.

-DevOps encourages you to reverse the spiral.
+DevOps encourages you to reverse this negative effect.
 You can deploy more often by reducing batch size and automating the deployment pipeline.
 Feedback will arrive sooner, and you’ll be more likely to deliver valuable software.

 A valuable way to use deployment frequency in your organization is to track the number of weekly deployments per developer.
 To do this, divide the number of deployments by the number of developers.
 Using per-developer numbers helps you see problems as you scale and manage expectations when a developer leaves.